dgmcguire/texas/README.md

 # Texas

-Texas is a library that writes javascritp so you don't have too.
+Texas is a library that writes javascript so you don't have too.
 Tightly coupled with [phoenix_ratchet](https://github.com/iamvery/phoenix_ratchet) to provide javascript boilerplate that will hijack specified forms to update in realtime over websockets rather than use http for request/response, full page reloads.

 ## Video getting started/walkthru thingy?